Leader Education Programme [EP]

 What is included in the programme?
 To work at an advanced level as a Sister/Charge Nurse or CNM 1or 11, we would recommend that you use three of our Programmes of Education:

-1. Clinical Programme: The 89 webinars from this programme is available as recordings plus we provide a monthly live webinar on the first Tuesday of the month (except January and August) 19:00 to 21:00 hrs.
+1. Clinical Programme [CP] has more then 90 recorded webinars plus we provide a monthly live webinar on the first Tuesday of the month (except January and August) 19:00 to 21:00 hrs.
 The live sessions will either present an updated version of a previous webinar or a new topic that supports clinical practice.

-2. Leader Programme: The 32 webinars recordings from this programme provide the topics that support someone taking charge of an area of the emergency care setting in which they work, as well as managing /supervising/ advising the team.
-Plus we provide a monthly live webinar on the second Thursday of the month (except January and August) 19:00 to 21:00 hrs.
+2. Leader Programme [LP]: The recorded webinars provide the topics that support someone taking charge of an area of the emergency care setting in which they work, as well as managing /supervising/ advising the team.
+We also provide a monthly live webinar on the second Thursday of the month (except January and August) 19:00 to 21:00 hrs.
 The live sessions will either present an updated version of a previous webinar r a new topic that supports the leader/manager role.

-When can I start the programmes?
-You can start at any time, today, tomorrow, next week or next month, as long as you or your organisation has purchased an Education Bundle for you.
-You gain access to the webinars on completion of registration.
+Q: When can I start the programmes?
+You can start at any time, today, tomorrow, next week or next month, you will need access to our Education Bundle.

-Any queries about membership or website access please contact us
+Any queries about programme or website access please contact us

 The following recorded webinars are available